samsquire/additive-guis/README.md

 		},
 		"emailItem": {
 			"predicates": [
-			    "to hasSize 5",
+			    "from hasSize 5",
 				"subject hasSize 4",
-				"to",
+				"from",
 				"subject",
 				"sentDate",
-				"to is label",
+				"from is label",
 				"subject is label",
 				"sentDate is label",
-				"to hasContent .to",
+				"from hasContent .from",
 				"subject hasContent .subject",
 				"sentDate hasContent .sentDate",
-				"to leftOf subject",
+				"from leffromf subject",
-				"subject leftOf sentDate",
+				"subject leffromf sentDate",
 				"subject selects mailPreview",
 				"subject emits .",
-				"to selects mailPreview",
+				"from selects mailPreview",
-				"to emits .",
+				"from emits .",
 			]
 		},
 		"email": {
 			"predicates": [
 				"toLabel",
 				"to",
+				"fromLabel",
+				"from",
+				"subject",
 				"to hasSize 5",
 				"toLabel hasSize 1",
-				"subject",
 				"subjectLabel",
 				"subject hasSize 5",
 				"subjectLabel hasSize 2",